 Surrogacy is a condition when another woman carries and gives birth to your baby.
-Surrogacy is generally preferred when the female partner is not able to contribute in achieving a healthy pregnancy or in case when they are having fertility issues.
+Surrogacy is generally preferred when the female partner is not able to contribute to achieving a healthy pregnancy or in the case when they are having fertility issues.

 - Recurrent pregnancy loss